BW-FT-Weight-Lifting-Journal/Back-End/README.md

 ## <a name='overview'></a>Overview
 This database allows users to register, login, and view all of their workouts in the database.
 It also allows users to create, edit, and delete their OWN workouts.
+Users can also create, edit and delete exercises within workouts, and create edit and delete sets within exercises.

 ## API Endpoints